2023 Events In The Courtyard

 The Courtyard is a beautiful outdoor art space, located in downtown Manteo.
-Join us for one of our upcoming events.
+Join us for one of our upcoming events, listed below.

 All of The Courtyard events are free, family-friendly and open to the public.